-Obtained under the direct supervision of a certified social worker registered under the Social Workers Registration Act, Licensed Clinical Social Worker, Licensed Social Worker, diplomate in clinical social work, designated member of ACSW or other appropriate supervisor as approved by the Board (including other licensed clinical mental health professionals).
+Obtained under the direct supervision of a certified social worker registered under the Social Workers Registration Act, Licensed Clinical Social Worker, Licensed Social Worker, diplomate in clinical social work, designated member of ACSW, or other appropriate supervisor as approved by the Board (including other licensed clinical mental health professionals).

 Satisfactory as evaluated by the supervisor.
 The supervisor shall have met with the individual an average of at least 4 hours each month.

-Persons holding a master's degree in social work shall have completed 3000 hours of satisfactory, supervised clinical professional experience subsequent to the receipt of the degree, OR
+Persons holding a master's degree in social work shall have completed 3,000 hours of satisfactory, supervised clinical professional experience subsequent to the receipt of the degree.

-The required number of hours may have been obtained in the following manner:
+Of these hours, the required number of hours may have been obtained in the following manners:

-Supervisor shall have met with the applicant an average of at least 4 hours each month to discuss client cases and treatment procedures
+The supervisor shall have met with the applicant an average of at least 4 hours each month to discuss client cases and treatment procedures.

 The experience shall have been evaluated by the supervisor as satisfactory.